 An example of hard skills training would be by providing a group of employees an Advanced Excel Course.
 After course completion, these employees would receive opportunities to utilize their new skills and serve internally as the company’s Excel Guru’s.
 The training is provided free of charge to the employee, benefiting his or her marketability and providing new opportunities to engage with leadership and the organization without a formal promotion.
 Everyone comes ahead a winner; the employee feels valued and the organization reaps the benefits of having highly skilled employees.

 Cut Once Measure Twice Using Human Resource Formulas

 Organizations can also measure the benefits of hard skills training by using two of the most important — and often overlooked — business and human capital employment metrics.
 Many skip ahead to calculate the cost benefit or focus strictly employee retention forgetting the power in numbers, big data, formulas, and measurements.
 Instead these numbers should be evaluated together, combined with employee engagement numbers and trends as detailed in your organization’s annual workforce and employee survey.

 - Cost-Benefit Ratio = Total Benefit ÷ Total Cost

 - ROI = (Total Benefit-Total Cost) ÷ Total Cost

 - Monthly Turnover = (no. of separations during month / avg. no. of employees during month) x 100

-These can be measured on a micro level in looking at trends and data by department, manager, location, job title, or pay band within an organization to help uncover anomalies or special areas HR and senior organizational leaders should address right away.
-Bottom line HR metrics are important in gaining senior management buying to your employee training retention efforts.
+In order to find anomalies or particular areas that senior organizational leaders and HR should immediately address, these can be measured on a micro level by looking at trends and statistics by department, manager, location, job title, or pay band within an organization.
+Bottom line HR metrics are crucial to getting senior management to support your attempts to retain employees through training.